joelhellman/zd_menu/README.md

 ```

 It seems to work like this:
-* all data-zd-type seems to auto-initialize when this.switchTo('template') is called
+* data-zd-type selects seems to auto-initialize when this.switchTo('template') is called.
+However, in some cases this may not work (TBD)
-* but if you dynamically insert a component like `this.$('.container').html(this.renderTemplate('comboSelect.hdbs'))`, and don't use this.switchTo to render that template, you must initialize the components manually.
+* if you dynamically insert a component like `this.$('.container').html(this.renderTemplate('comboSelect.hdbs'))`, and don't use this.switchTo to render that template, or if the switchTo doesn't initialize components, you must initialize the components manually.

 **You can target each select individually:**